Meet the Writer

 I am an independent LGBTQ contemporary novelist and business writing consultant.
 I have self-published a fiction series, The Bow, and a self-help book, Coping With Transitional Milestones.
 I have a Master of Fine Arts in Creative Writing, a Bachelor’s Degree in Business Management & Entrepreneurship, and a Religious Studies degree.

-I served as a Christian minister for nearly a decade before switching gears to secular coaching and leadership.
-I’ve worked in corporate management for several fortune 500 organizations as an accounting manager where I’ve developed teams, lead process change initiatives, and written several process manuals.
+I served as a Christian minister for nearly a decade before switching to secular coaching and leadership.
+I’ve also worked in corporate management for several Fortune 500 organizations as an accounting manager, where I developed teams, led process change initiatives, and wrote several process manuals.

-I use this experience coupled with my writing talent to write and publish materials through novels and HiJayAdvice.com, a blog that gives life coaching advice on topics affecting LGBTQ young adults.
+I use this experience and my writing talent to write and publish materials through novels and HiJayAdvice.com, a blog that gives life-coaching advice on topics affecting LGBTQ young adults.

 I’ve consulted on business copywriting topics such as law, technology, accounting and finance, and travel.
 I am a Poynter-ACES certified editor and a member of the Editorial Freelancers Association.
 I am also a proud brother of Phi Beta Sigma Fraternity, Incorporated.